Enrico Butti: Biography

 He was born to a family of marble cutters and sculptors.
 At the age of 14, he began studying at the Brera under the sculptor Pietro Magni, making ends meet by working for other sculptors such as Francesco Barzaghi, Ugo Zannoni, and Magni.
 In the 1872 National Exhibition in Milan, he exhibited his first work, a marble Raphael, but two years later his Eleonora d'Este drew much praise.
 In 1879, he exhibited at the Brera a monument for the Cavi-Bossi family, for which he gained the Prince Umberto prize.
 In subsequent exhibition, he completed the work Time for the monument of the Borghi family, the monument for the Guerrini family, and the monument for the Galbiati family, depicting the symbols of brotherhood.
 These monuments are now in the Monumental Cemetery of Milan.
-His Il Minatore ("the miner") was exhibited at the Brera; it is now in a Düsseldorf cemetery.
+His Il Minatore ("the miner") was exhibited at the Brera;it is now in Nordfriedhof Düsseldorf.